Allergies in cats: Homemade diets

 Homemade diets are a type of elimination diet, which are made specifically for the cat with allergies, either by the owner or a third-party person like a chef.
 Studies suggest that commercial elimination diets may still react negatively with a cat, even if they are devoid of the target protein/other problematic foods.
 Many pet owners, for this reason, choose the homemade option, as it allows them to personally identify the pet's history, tailor the diet with various ingredients, and consider the process a bonding experience.
 Some drawbacks to a homemade diet are the time needed to shop for the ingredients and the potential financial setback.

 Also, homemade diets are generally nutritionally deficient.
 For example, a study found that 90% of homemade elimination diets are not adequate in terms of nutrition.
 However, homemade diets are a great way to determine which ingredient is causing the negative symptoms in the cat.

 Hydrolyzed proteins

 Hydrolyzed proteins are often used as the primary source of protein in a diet, particularly in elimination diets, since these proteins do not cause allergenic responses.
 This is because the digestive tract breaks down the protein into a size that the body is unable to recognize as the offending protein, allowing the protein source to bypass the allergenic immune response associated with IgE.
 This avoidance of the immune reaction allows the animal to eat a sufficient protein source without the immune system interfering.

-A partially-hydrolyzed protein, i.e. too small to cause a IgE-mediated allergy but still large enough to be antigenic, may speed up the development of immune tolerance to the original protein.
+A partially-hydrolyzed protein, i.e. too small to cause an IgE-mediated allergy but still large enough to be antigenic, may speed up the development of immune tolerance to the original protein.